ardangelo/beepberry-keyboard-driver/README.md

 - Esc: (Back button): exit meta mode

 Typing any other key while in meta mode will exit meta mode and send the key as if it was typed normally.

+### Firmware update

+Starting with Beepy firmware 3.0, firmware is loaded in two stages.

+The first stage is a modified version of [pico-flashloader](https://github.com/rhulme/pico-flashloader).
+It allows updates to be flashed to the second stage firmware while booted.

+The second stage is the actual Beepy firmware.

+Firmware updates are flashed by writing to `/sys/firmware/beepy/fw_update`:

+- Header line beginning with `+` e.g. `+Beepy`
+- Followed by the contents of an image in Intel HEX format

+If the update completes successfully, the system will be rebooted.
+There is a delay configurable at `/sys/firmware/beepy/shutdown_grace` to allow the operating system to cleanly shut down before the Pi is powered off.
+The firmware is flashed right before the Pi boots back up, so please wait until the system reboots on its own before removing power.

+If the update failed, an error will be returned and the firmware will not be modified.
+Check `dmesg | tail` for more information.

 ## Pre-requisites, Download, and Installation.